Specific Gas Constant Of Air In English Units

 Recent studies have shown that the composition of air can vary slightly depending on location and altitude, affecting the molar mass and consequently, the specific gas constant.
 High-precision measurements and sophisticated atmospheric models are used to account for these variations, leading to more accurate values for specific applications.

 In computational fluid dynamics (CFD) and other simulation tools, there is a growing trend to move beyond the ideal gas assumption, especially in high-pressure or low-temperature conditions.
 Real gas models, such as the Van der Waals equation of state or more complex equations, are used to account for intermolecular forces and finite molecular volumes.
-However, for many engineering applications, the ideal gas law and the specific gas constant remain sufficiently accurate and are widely used.
+Still, for many engineering applications, the ideal gas law and the specific gas constant remain sufficiently accurate and are widely used.

 Tips and Expert Advice